-Figure 1:Patients' Struggle in a Public Medical College Indoor [1-6].
-Unsurprisingly, death due to "wrong treatment" or medical negligence and doctors' incompetence have been reported in the media all the year-round.
-Laws such as the Penal Code 1860, Code of Criminal Procedure 1898, Consumer Rights Protection Act, 2009 under which cases can be filed for legal remedies.
-In the event of death due to medical negligence, cases may be filed under the penal code, 1860, as death by negligence is a criminal offence and is punishable under section 304A of the penal code.
-There are also provisions for imprisonment and fine which are equally applicable to both the doctors and the complainants.
-In the realm of therapeutic care, challenges are: public hospitals face no competition, have neither built-in incentive system nor any culture to enforce discipline and conduct rules and punish the recalcitrant; there is no mechanism either to evaluate individual's performance or that of any healthcare institution.
+Figure 1: Patients' Struggle in a Private Medical College Indoor [1-6].
+Unsurprisingly, death due to "wrong treatment" or medical laxity and doctors' incompetence have been reported in the media all the year-round.
+Laws such as the Penal Code 1860, Code of Criminal Procedure 1898, Consumer Rights Protection Act, 2009, whereby legal remedies may be filed.
+In the event of death due to medical laxity, cases may be brought under the 1860 penal code as death due to laxity is a criminal offense and punishable under section 304A of the penal code.
+There are also prison and fine stipulations which apply equally to both the doctors and the petitioners.
+In the field of therapeutic care, challenges are: public hospitals do not face competition, have no built-in incentive system or culture to enforce discipline and rules and punish the recalcitrant; there is no mechanism either for evaluating the performance of individuals or that of any healthcare institution.
 Doctors usually give little time, often less than one minute, to examine patients and mistreat them; fixated mind-set of hospital staff who overestimate their own performance, care little about the patients' experiences and don't know that patients' satisfaction index is related to clinical outcome.